Don’t let this year’s ISA allowance get away

 I joined a few colleagues on a podcast a while ago to see if we could ditch the clichés and have a frank chat about our own money goals, worries and everything in between.
 It was quite cathartic to hear I wasn’t the only one who didn’t quite feel on top of my entire financial world.
 However, for me the biggest take away wasn’t about how much I was saving but how I was saving it.

 In the UK we tend to have quite a linear view of long-term savings, concentrating on stockpiling cash in bank accounts until we need to dip into it.
 It’s certainly a simple way to look at saving but is it the most efficient?
 Well, no.

-Using your Stocks and Shares ISA instead of a bank vault means you have the opportunity to beat the negative effect of inflation instead of falling victim to it.
-Like any investing, there’s risk involved, but a few clicks is all it took me to find a level I was happy with – have a go if you’re curious with our PathFinder tool.
+Using your Stocks and Shares ISA instead of a bank vault means you have the opportunity to beat inflation instead of falling victim to it.
+Like any investing, there’s risk involved, so you could lose some money, but a few clicks is all it took me to find a level of risk I was happy with – have a go if you’re curious with our PathFinder tool.

-In the end, I think it’s really about doing what you can with what you have - hardly news, but how you go about it can have a very pronounced effect on what you end up with, especially over the long term.
+In the end, I think it’s really about doing what you can with what you have.
+This is hardly news, but how you go about it can have a very pronounced effect on what you end up with, especially over the long term.

-Please note that this information and our guidance tools are not personal recommendations in respect of any particular investment.
+Please note that this information and our guidance tools are not a personal recommendation in respect of any particular investment.
 If you need additional help, please speak to an authorised financial adviser.
 You should regularly reassess the suitability of your investments to ensure they continue to meet your attitude to risk and investment goals.

 Invest in our Stocks and Shares ISA and pay no income or capital gains tax on your returns.

 With our PathFinder tool, it will point you towards a fund for you to consider, based on your selected risk level.